duijf/purescript-experiment/README.md

 [**@arianvp**][arianvp-gh] and [**@duijf**][duijf-gh] derping with Purescript.

-## Development
+## Setup

-Get [`nix`][nix-site], then:
+Get [`nix`][nix-site], then the following stuff works:

 ```
-# Get an isolated shell which has all dependencies installed.
-$ nix-shell

 # We have a Makefile with common commands.
 It supports help
 # output.
-Run `make` for a list of supported commands.
+Run `make` for a list of all supported commands.
 $ make

+# Run `make setup` to create an environment with Nix and
+# install all dependencies.
+This only needs to be done when
+# you change package.json or shell.nix.
+$ make setup
 ```

 ## Development

+The build works in two phases:

+ 1. Compile the Purescript source into JavaScript using `psc-package build`.
+ 1. Run the `parcel` module bundler on the JavaScript to get a working site.

-Open two terminals:
+To run the build, open two terminals:

 ```
-# Run a dev server in terminal 1
+# Build Purescript sources on file change
-$ make serve
+$ make ps-watch

-# Run build on file change in terminal 2
+# Bundle JavaScript sources on file change, supports live reload.
-$ make watch
+$ make run
 ```

-You need to manually refresh your browser on changes.
-Live reload isn't there unfortunately.

  [arianvp-gh]:https://github.com/arianvp
  [duijf-gh]:https://github.com/duijf